xmatters/xm-labs-steps-confluence/README.md

 * [confluence.png](/confluence.png) - Confluence logo

 # How it works
 This step posts content to Confluence.
 By default, it posts content as the **storage** type.
+It uses [this](https://developer.atlassian.com/cloud/confluence/rest/#api-api-content-post) API call.

 # Installation